TwobyFore/discourse-category-redirect/README.md

 # discourse-topic-redirect
-Redirect Discourse topic slug links to custom url
+Redirect Discourse category slug links to a custom url.